dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 ### Advantages:
 1. Higher accuracy and robustness
-1. Handled the large and high-dimensional dataset better than Gaussian Naive Bayes model
+2. Handled the large and high-dimensional dataset better than Gaussian Naive Bayes model
-2. Provides feature importance

 ### Disadvantages:
 1. It was computationally more intensive more the Gaussian Naive Bayes model but it still had a fast enough computational performance.